McTavishLab/physcraper/docs/Tutorial.md

 ### Run the auto update

-The script `physcraper_run.py` wraps together linking the trees an alignment, blasting, aligning sequences, and inferring an updated tree.
+The script `physcraper_run.py` wraps together linking the tree and alignment, blasting, aligning sequences, and inferring an updated tree.
-Detailed explanatuion of teh inputs for this file at [PhyscraperRun](./PhyscraperRun.md) The blast search part of updating trees take a long time! (this analysis took around 12 hours)
+Detailed explanation of the inputs for this file at [PhyscraperRun](./PhyscraperRun.md) The blast search part of updating trees take a long time! (this analysis took around 12 hours)

     $ physcraper_run.py -s pg_55 -t tree5864 -tb -r -o pg_55

-We have put example outputs from this command in docs/examples/pg_55
+We have put example outputs from this command in docs/examples/pg_55, so that you can explore the outputs without waiting for the searches to complete.

 ### Output stucture

-The analysis folder has several subdirectories. each folder is labeled with a 'tag', which by default is the alignment name, but can be set in the physcraper_run.py arguments.
+The analysis folder has several sub directories. each folder is labeled with a 'tag', which by default is the alignment name, but can be set in the physcraper_run.py arguments.

 The structure consists of :